Playing with hormones

 Women and osteoporosis

 A healthy and diverse microbiome can therefore stop or at least slow down bone loss.
-The intake of special probiotics could also open up completely new perspectives for the prevention and treatment of osteoporosis.
+The intake of specific probiotics could also open up completely new perspectives for the prevention and treatment of osteoporosis.

 Women and polycystic ovary syndrome